Updated · Jul 01, 2022

 Here we go:

 Born in 1815, the English mathematician worked on the math of the general-purpose computer.
-(By the way, she was the daughter of the poet Lord Byron.
-Yes, the famous one!)
+(By the way, she was the daughter of the poet Lord Byron!)
 The Countess of Lovelace is considered to have written algorithms for the first computer in the mid-19th century.
 Consequently, she is the author of the first computer program.

 All right, who’s next?

 Rear Admiral Grace Murray Hopper was one of the first programmers in history.
-Born in 1906, Hopper has contributed greatly to computer programming and software development.
-As a programming pioneer, she developed the first compiler in 1952, which translated mathematical code into a machine-readable code.
+Born in 1906, Hopper contributed significantly to computer programming and software development.
+As a programming pioneer, she developed the first compiler in 1952, translating mathematical code into machine-readable code.

 Yup!

-Katherine Johnson, a US mathematician who retired from NASA in 1986.
-She did calculations in orbital mechanics leading to the success of the first US spaceflights...
+Katherine Johnson is a US mathematician who retired from NASA in 1986.
+She did calculations in orbital mechanics leading to the success of the first US space flights...

-She did computations for researchers at NASA, where she was one of the 4 African-American employees.
-Annie Easley became the person we have to thank for the initial code that led to the invention of the battery technology, used for early hybrid vehicles.
+She did computations for researchers at NASA, where she was one of the four African-American employees.
+Annie Easley became the person we have to thank for the initial code that led to the invention of the battery technology used for early hybrid vehicles.

 And now:

-AND she was the person who advocated for the famous acquisition of YouTube by Google some 13 years ago.
+She was also the one who advocated for the famous acquisition of YouTube by Google some decade and a half ago.
 (YouTube was acquired by Google in 2006 for $1.65 billion.)

 Talking about women in positions of power:

-Before we go on with some other “women in tech” stats, let’s have a look at some honorable mentions:
+Before we go on with some other women in tech stats, let’s have a look at the honorable mentions:

 Now, let’s see what we can expect from women in the field in the future: